Learn R: Best Courses, Books, and Resources for Learning R

-There’s no way around it—learning R is a challenge, and its syntax can be confusing even to existing programmers.
-And, R is constantly changing, so you may find that over time you need to come back to basic concepts and master them again.
+There’s no way around it, learning R is a challenge.
+Its syntax can be confusing even to professional programmers.
+R is constantly changing, so you may find that over time you need to come back to basic concepts and master them again.
 But that’s just part of being a programmer because all the best programming languages evolve over time.

 Learning R is not only possible but within reach, if you follow the steps we outlined in this article.Following these steps will smooth out your journey to learning R. Then, once you’ve learned R, you can start working on a wide range of exciting projects: the sky’s the limit!

 Learn R FAQ